llm

 status, state, _ := foremanapi.NewClient(svc).Await(ctx, flowID)

-The listMessages state field uses the list* prefix convention and gets the append reducer automatically, so foremanapi.Continue appends new messages to the conversation naturally.
-ProcessResponse accumulates per-turn usage into the usage state field.
-The flowID returned by Create doubles as a threadKey - pass it (or any flowKey in the thread) to Continue:
+ChatLoop returns the full items conversation, and per-turn usage accumulates into the usage state field.
+The flowID returned by Create doubles as a threadKey - pass it (or any flowKey in the thread) to foremanapi.Continue, which adds another user turn to the same thread and carries the conversation forward:

 newFlowID, _ := foremanapi.NewClient(svc).Continue(ctx, flowID, map[string]any{